Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 ```

 !!! note
-    The application name used, if not specified in a SyslogInfo object, will be the `-AppName` supplied to [`Start-PodeServer`](../../../../Functions/Core/Start-PodeServer) - or "Pode" by default.
+    The application name used, if not specified in a SyslogInfo object, will be the [Server's App Name](../../../../Basic#app-name).